swaradgat19/swaradgat19/README.md

 - 👋 Hi, I’m @swaradgat19
 <!-- - 👀 I’m interested in  -->
-- 🌱 I’m currently learning Computer Vision and Machine Learning
+- 🌱 I’m currently learning Computer Vision, Machine Learning and Data Visualization
 - 💞️ I’m looking to collaborate on Machine Learning and Web Development projects
 - 📫 How to reach me at sgat@cs.stonybrook.edu